 Their recent solo exhibition at Southern Guild, Practically Everywhere (2019), continues their strong graphic signature while experimenting with a more radical aesthetic.
 The collection of sculptural cabinets in timber, steel and glass was inspired by the visual noise and discordance of urban ecosystems, and sought to convey this sense of entropy.
 The furniture featured jagged shapes, odd proportions and stacked forms overlaid with gestural marks and textural surface treatments.

-Dokter and Misses’ editioned work has been shown at a number of international shows – Design Miami/ Basel, The Salon Art + Design and Collective (both in New York), Design Days Dubai, and as part of Graphic Africa at Platform Gallery in London and Grains of Paradise at R & Company in New York.
+Dokter and Misses’ editioned work has been shown at a number of international shows with Southern Guild – Design Miami/ Basel, The Salon Art + Design and Collective (both in New York), Design Days Dubai, and as part of Graphic Africa at Platform Gallery in London and Grains of Paradise at R & Company in New York.
 They have exhibited at major museums such as the Cooper Hewitt, Smithsonian Design Museum in New York and VITRA Design Museum in Weil am Rhein, Germany and have been featured in Wallpaper*, Dwell and The New York Times.
-The couple won the Icon Award at the Southern Guild Design Foundation Awards 2015/2016, and participated in the ground-breaking programme Design Network Africa (2012-2014).
+The couple won the Icon Award at the Southern Guild Design Foundation Awards 2015/2016, and participated in the ground-breaking programme Design Network Africa (2011-2016).